KeilChris/AVH-GetStarted/basic/README.md

 The embedded program implements a set of simple unit tests for execution on a Arm Virtual Hardware Target (VHT).
 Code development and debug can be done locally, for example with [CMSIS-Build](https://arm-software.github.io/CMSIS_5/develop/Build/html/index.html) and [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) tools.
+For Keil MDK, there are two targets available: VHT_MPS2_Cortex-M7 using AVH, and i.MXRT1050-EVKB to run on a real development board from NXP.

 Automated test execution is managed with GitHub Actions and gets triggered on every code change in the repository.
 The program gets built and run on [Arm